ddev/ddev/docs/developers/building-contributing.md

 ## Testing
 Normal test invocation is just `make test`.
 Run a single test with an invocation like `go test -v -run TestDevAddSites ./pkg/...`

-If you set the environment variable DRUD_DEBUG=true you can see what ddev commands are being executed in the tests.
+To see which ddev commands the tests are executing, set the environment variable DRUD_DEBUG=true.

 ## Docker container development